 At the southernmost tip of the continent of Africa is a nation with eleven official languages, a varied landscape, and a painful history.
 South Africa is known worldwide for apartheid, a system of racial segregation that was legally in place from 1948 to 1991.
 Decade after decade, for almost half of the 20th century, literary voices emerged amidst this backdrop.
 Writers told stories inspired by what they witnessed, and were subsequently censored to maintain the best interests of the powerful.
-These six books about South Africa portray a complex nation through characters whose stories are unforgettable while honoring and continuing a robust literary tradition.
+These seven books about South Africa portray a complex nation through characters whose stories are unforgettable while honoring and continuing a robust literary tradition.

 Between Two Worlds by Miriam Tlali

 During apartheid, there was an aggressive effort to silence literary voices.
 Miriam Tlali was an author active during the time whose work candidly portrayed the reality of apartheid for black women.
 Between Two Worlds is the story of Muriel, a bookkeeper in 1960’s South Africa who works with white co-workers in Soweto, a community just outside Johannesburg.
 Through Muriel’s experiences as a Black woman, working under a system she despises, Tlali also tells a story of South Africa as a nation in all her scars.

 Before he was a world-famous comedian, Trevor Noah was quite literally born a crime.
 Even in the final years of apartheid in South Africa, it was illegal for people of different races to create life together.
 Despite all odds of a strict system designed to keep races segregated even to the point of employing spies amongst the people, Trevor Noah was born to a Black mother and white father.
 This memoir details his upbringing, his relationships with each parent and his grandmother, and what led him to become the person the world knows today.

 If You Want to Make God Laugh by Bianca Marais